 Volvo Car Group has an independent Internal Audit department referred to as the Global Audit Office with the assignment to determine whether Volvo Car Group's governance, internal control and risk management processes, as designed, operated and represented by management, are adequate and effective.
 The scope of the internal audit is determined by means of a risk assessment process and any additional requirements by the Board.
 The Audit Committee approves the internal audit plan which includes risks associated with the execution of the corporate strategy, business operations and processes.
-Audit results and status of implemented or otherwise ultimately owned or controlled as to types of transactions with related parties are covered by the directive, and all such transactions must be reported to the Group's Related Party Business party directive.
-Pursuant to the related party direcagreement for all related party transactions and all transactions between companies within and outside the Group shall be on arm's length terms, meaning that the price/consideration and other contractual terms and conditions must be in line with market practice and what would have been
+Audit results and status of implemented corrective actions by management is reported to the Audit Committee.
+The head of the Global Audit Office reports to the Audit Committee.